-Blinded study drug will be taken orally every 12 ± 2 hours on Days 1 through 28 of a 28-day cycle, for a total of 56 doses per cycle.
+Blinded study drug will be taken orally every $12 (\pm 2)$ hours on Days 1 through 28 of a 28-day cycle, for a total of 56 doses per cycle.
 Patients should not consume food beginning 1 hour before and ending 1 hour after taking blinded study drug.
 During all cycles, blinded study drug should be taken at approximately the same times each day.
 If a patient misses or vomits a dose, that dose should be omitted.

 Fulvestrant should be administered at the same time as (or up to 20 minutes after) the morning dose of blinded study drug, except when specified otherwise in the PK Sampling Schedule (Attachment 7).
 Fulvestrant will be administered intramuscularly on Days 1 and 15 of Cycle 1, then on Day 1 of Cycle 2 and beyond.
 For Cycle 3 and beyond, the interval between blinded study drug and fulvestrant may be adjusted based on the judgment of the investigator.
+In the event of a dose suspension of blinded study drug due to toxicity immediately prior to the beginning of a cycle, the PK Sampling Schedule may require adjustment.
+In these exceptional circumstances, the Sponsor should be notified.